nginx/agent/site/content/configuration-overview.md

 ### NGINX Agent Environment Variables

-This section displays the configurable options for the NGINX Agent that can be set with environment variables.
+This section displays the configurable options for NGINX Agent that can be set with environment variables.
 A list of the configurable environment variables can be seen below:

 <details open>
   <summary>NGINX Agent Environment Variables</summary>